phamSiThuan/demo-repository/README.md

 # demo-repository
-an simple demo for git
+an simple demo for git.
+1 changed
-change 1